 You have different options.
 There are camping sites all over the place.
 And you can either rent a tent or take your own.
 Remember nights can be cold in winter.

-How much a hotel room cost in the Grutas de Tolantongo?
+How much does a hotel room cost in the Grutas de Tolantongo?

 - Hotel La Gruta – from 750 MXN per night per room